danielmamian99/pokedex-redux/README.md

 -Javascript framework: React
 -Css framework: Material UI
--The state of the app is handled with: Redux using redux toolkit -Requests to the api with: Axios using RTK Query -Module Bundler: Vite
+-The state of the app is handled with: Redux using redux toolkit -Requests to the api with: RTK Query
+-Module Bundler: Vite
 -Package Manager: Yarn
 React Components Desing Patters using in this project: